 The Importance of Change Management During a NetSuite Transition

 Employee morale is critical to a successful conversion to automation.
 Change management is therefore an important part of process improvement as automation can reduce staff workloads by up to 30%.
 To avoid any unintentional consequences, management should regularly communicate automation goals to employees.
+(Employee engagement in financial system implementations is critical.)
 Otherwise, employees may resist changing from a comfortable process to an unknown automated process, and they may worry about becoming obsolete or being replaced because of automation.

 Employees need a clear picture of their new duties and responsibilities in an automated environment.
 If they feel comfortable that automation will allow them to become more engaged in the profitability of the company, changes will trigger less resistance and more enthusiasm.